 The consequences of an administrative hearing suspension depend on your record in Bolivar, MO and beyond:

-- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Bolivar after 30 days.
+- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Bolivar, MO after 30 days.

 - Second DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.